 It all depends on the type of surgery, your skin type, and whether or not scar minimisation is warranted for your particular procedure.
 If you are interested in armpit incision (Trans-Axillary Incision) for breast implant surgery – visit Dr Geoff Barnett’s trans-axillary pages).

 When you have Surgery with one of our Melbourne Breast Specialist Plastic Surgeons on our team, you’ll also get a special Rapid Recovery Package along with post-op instructions that can potentially help facilitate your healing and recovery.

-In addition to scar reduction treatments for some surgeries (this is rarely ever needed for typical Breast Augmentation procedures but for other Breast Surgeries such as Breast Reduction surgery, it may be helpful), we also offer Healite II (Low Level Light Therapy Treatments).
+In addition to scar reduction treatments for some surgeries (rarely needed for typical Breast Augmentation procedures, but for other Breast Surgeries such as Breast Reduction surgery, it may be helpful), we also offer Healite II (Low Level Light Therapy Treatments).

 - Using low-level light therapy (LLLT) such as Healite II may aid your healing and recovery from breast surgery (this is offered by our Coco Ruby Team associates)